 Apple TV's recommendation experience is polished and well-integrated — if you're fully in the Apple ecosystem.
 The "For You" section is good, the editorial curation is thoughtful, and the integration with supported streaming services is seamless.

-The limitations are real though: Netflix isn't integrated, Android support is minimal, and Apple TV+ originals get prominent placement (they should — it's Apple's app).
+The limitations are real though: Netflix isn't integrated, support outside Apple hardware lags behind, and Apple TV+ originals get prominent placement (they should — it's Apple's app).
 The recommendations also don't understand mood.

 TasteRay works on any device, has no content to promote, and is built around understanding what you're in the mood for.
 If you use Apple TV as your player, use TasteRay as your discovery companion.